Things to Do in Tampa, Florida

 Big Cat Rescue

-Visiting Big Cat Rescue was unlike anything else on my Tampa itinerary.
+Visiting this place was unlike anything else on my Tampa itinerary and I absolutely loved it!
 It’s not a flashy zoo.
-It’s a sanctuary, and you feel that difference right away.
+Instead, it’s a sanctuary, and you feel that difference right away.
 The big cats here (tigers, lions, bobcats, leopards) are all rescues, living out their days in peace and dignity.

 • Location: 12802 Easy St, Tampa, FL